JacobLondon/ooc/README.md

 Reading Object-Oriented Programming with ANSI-C

 # To Do
-- Lowercase namespace items
+- Make Namespace Class uppercase
-- Uppercase global items
+- Make new super class called Container to seperate from Type
 - String add/iadd to namespace